BlueHatBryant/Skyhole-VPN-AWS/README.md

 From there, you will click the respectable Region and AZ (Availability Zone) you want to use.
 For this example, we will use US-East-1/Zone A but feel free to pick whichever you want.

 As for the Pick your instance image:
-Under Linux/Unix, click 'OS Only' and Debain 11.4 or 10.8.
+Under Linux/Unix, click 'OS Only' and Debian 11.4 or 10.8.

 Under SSH key, use a new key or existing key you may already have.
-Be sure to keep this is a safe place, such as a secure and private S3 bucket, or under your mom's bed through an usb.
+Be sure to keep this is a safe place, such as a secure and private S3 bucket, or under your mom's bed through an USB.

-If you'd like to have automatic snapshots, you can but I recommend only doing automatic snapshots ONCE everything is running perfectly and you're only coming into the VM for updates, maintence, etc.
+If you'd like to have automatic snapshots, you can but I recommend only doing automatic snapshots ONCE everything is running perfectly and you're only coming into the VM for updates, maintenance, etc.

 Choose your instance plan:
-Personally if it's just you, for 3-4 devices, you can and should be fine with doing the $3.5 a month instance.
-If you want some headroom, the $5 a month is good for more RAM, storage and transfer.
+Personally, if it's just you, for 3-4 devices, you can and should be fine with doing the $3.5 a month instance.
+If you want some headroom, the $5 a month is good for more RAM, storage, and transfer.

 If you're going to use this for multiple people/devices exceeding 20-40.
 Just think if it's going to be concurrent or not and go based on CPU/Memory needs for that needed capacity.

 Identify your instance:
-Pick a name, create tags if you want, and create instance.
+Pick a name, create tags if you want, and create the instance.

 ## Networking Detour
-Go to the Networking tab within AWS Lightsail.
+Go into the Networking tab within AWS Lightsail.
 (4th tab from left to right)

 Sooo the reason we are going to the network tab is... to get a static IP from AWS.
-This will help to not only ensure our VPN and instance is always assessable from the same external IP, but it just helps avoid headaches.
+This will help to not only ensure our VPN and instance is always accessible from the same external IP, but it will also help avoid headaches.

 Click 'create static IP'\
 [If you picked a Region that wasn't us-east-1, for the love of god, change the region to be the same as the static ip]